sasozivanovic/memoize/README.md

 * (Some kind of) support for TikZ pictures using `remember picture`.

 * Named memos (as in TikZ, see manual section 53.4.2).

-* Support for further TeX engines, in particular LuaTeX.
-At the moment, the package supports PdfTeX and XeTeX.

 * General memoization.
 At the moment, only externalization works, and even that is limited to externalizing a single picture per a piece of memoized code.